Diffusion Schr\"odinger Bridge Matching: Related Work

 \section{Related Work}

-\textbf{Markovian projection and Bridge Matching.} The concept of Markovian projection has been rediscovered multiple times \citep{krylov1984once, gyongy1986mimicking, dupire1994pricing}.
+\paragraph{Markovian projection and Bridge Matching.} The concept of Markovian projection has been rediscovered multiple times \citep{krylov1984once, gyongy1986mimicking, dupire1994pricing}.
 In the machine learning context, this was first proposed by \cite{peluchettinon} to define Bridge Matching models.
 More recently, \citet{liu2022let} derived theoretical properties of the Markovian projection in \Cref{prop:markovian-projection}, first part of \Cref{lemma:pythagorean_theorem}, and applied Bridge Matching for learning data on discrete and constrained domains.

-\textbf{Bridge and Flow Matching.} Flow Matching corresponds to deterministic bridges with deterministic samplers (ODEs) and has been under active study \citep{liu2022flow,liu2022rectified,lipman2022flow,albergo2022building,heitz2023iterative,pooladian2023multisample,tong2023conditional}.
+\paragraph{Bridge and Flow Matching.} Flow Matching corresponds to deterministic bridges with deterministic samplers (ODEs) and has been under active study \citep{liu2022flow,liu2022rectified,lipman2022flow,albergo2022building,heitz2023iterative,pooladian2023multisample,tong2023conditional}.
 Denoising Diffusion Implicit Models (DDIM) \citep{song2020denoising} can also be formulated as a discrete-time version of Flow Matching, see \cite{liu2022flow}.
 These models have been extended to the Riemannian setting by \cite{chen2023riemannian}.
 Recently, \cite{albergo2023stochastic} studied the influence of stochasticity in the bridge, through the concept of stochastic interpolants. \cite{liu2023I2SB,delbracio2023inversion} used Bridge Matching to perform image restoration tasks and noted benefits of stochasticity empirically.
 Closely related to our work is the Rectified Flow algorithm of \cite{liu2022flow}, which corresponds to an iterative Flow Matching procedure in order to improve the straightness of the flow and thus eases its simulation.
-DSBM-IMF is closest to Rectified Flow, which can be seen as the deterministic limiting case as $\sigma\to0$.
-However, there are a few important differences.
+An iterative rectifying procedure using stochastic interpolants is also proposed in \cite[Section 3.5]{albergo2023stochastic}.
+Our proposed DSBM-IMF algorithm is closest to Rectified Flow, which can be seen as the deterministic limiting case of DSBM-IMF as $\sigma\to0$.
+However, there are a few important theoretical and practical differences.
 Most notably, we adopt the SDE approach which is crucial for the validity of \Cref{prop:schro-markov-recip} as well as for the empirical performance of DSBM.
 We discuss further distinctions between DSBM and Rectified Flow in \Cref{subsec:dsbm_vs_rf_appendix}.